 I can find no evidence that any volumes of ghost or fairy stories were ever published.
 Miss Campbell published many of the European fairy tales from her thesis in Tales from the Cloud Walking Country (1958).
 She wrote a book on midwifery in Georgia called Folks do get Born (1946) and a fictional story of life on a Southern plantation during the Civil War and Reconstruction called A House with Stairs (1950).

 She also wrote a 1942 book called Cloud Walking, which is called “fiction” in the Worldcat catalog, but reads like a documentary of Campbell’s time teaching in the hill country.
 The local dialect is not used to comic or condescending effect; the author thoroughly respects the people she wrote about; it is a fascinating and heart-breaking book.

 But it is not fairies.

-Miss Campbell studied and taught at a number of places in the United States: She took her Masters Degree at Indiana University with that distinguished American folklorist Richard Dodson.
-She also worked at Bowling Green State University in Ohio.
+Miss Campbell studied and taught at a number of places in the United States: She took her Masters Degree at Indiana University with that distinguished American folklorist Richard Dorson.
+She also worked at Bowling Green State University in Ohio and retired from the University of Massachusetts, Amherst.
 Miss Campbell never married and died in 1980.